-In the year to 31 December 2012 BLME continued to build on its established Treasury and Corporate Banking businesses and develop it's more recently established Asset Management and Private Banking activities.
-Further information on the development of the BLME businesses is included in the Chief Executive Officer's Statement on pages 6 and 7.
+In the year to 31 December 2012 BLME continued to build on its established Treasury and Corporate Banking businesses and develop its more recently established Asset Management and Private Banking activities.
+Further information on the development of the BLME businesses is included in the Chief Executive Officer's statement on pages 8 to 10.